winitzki/scall/tutorial/programming_dhall.md

 The law says that the equation `fmap_H A B f (t A p) === t B q` holds for any `p` and `q` that are in a certain relation to each other and to `f`.
 (We called that property "`f`-related" just for this example.)

-We say that the parametricity theorem gives a **relational naturality law** for functions `t`.
+We call the law of `t` a **relational naturality law**.
-The form of that law is a generalization of a naturality law that is necessary for the complicated type signature of `t`.
+The form of that law is a generalization of a naturality law, adapted for the type signature of `t`.

 To summarize: the parametricity theorem applies to all Dhall values.
 For any Dhall type signature that involves type parameters, the parametricity theorem gives a law automatically satisfied by all Dhall values of that type signature.